 E.K.
 Tan is Associate Professor of Comparative Literature and Cultural Studies in the Department of English, and Asian and Asian American Studies at Stony Brook University.
 He received his Ph.D. in Comparative and World Literature from the University of Illinois at Urbana-Champaign.
 He specializes in the intersection of Anglophone and Sinophone literature, cinema, and culture, inter-Asia cultural studies, postcolonial studies, diaspora studies, film theory, queer Asian studies, and world literature and cinema.
 He is the author of Rethinking Chineseness: Translational Sinophone Identities in the Nanyang Literary World (Cambria 2013) and is currently working on two projects tentatively titled Queer Homecoming in Sinophone Cultures: Translocal Remapping of Kinship, and Mandarinization and Its Impact on Sinophone Cultural Production: A Transcolonial Comparison of Ethnic China, Singapore and Taiwan.
 Please click here for more information on his works.

-Alvin K. Wong is Assistant Professor in the Department of Comparative Literature and the Director of the Center for the Study of Globalization and Cultures at the University of Hong Kong.
-His research and teaching interests include Hong Kong culture, Chinese cultural studies, Sinophone studies, transnational feminism, and queer theory.
-Wong is writing a book titled Queer Hong Kong as Method.
-He has published in journals such as Journal of Lesbian Studies, Gender, Place & Culture, Culture, Theory, and Critique, Concentric, Cultural Dynamics, Continuum, and Interventions and in edited volumes such as Transgender China (Palgrave, 2012), Queer Sinophone Cultures (Routledge, 2014), Filming the Everyday: Independent Documentaries in Twenty-First-Century China (Rowan & Littlefield, 2016), and Fredric Jameson and Film Theory (Rutgers University Press, 2022).
+Alvin K. Wong is Assistant Professor in Comparative Literature at the University of Hong Kong.
+He is also the Co-Director of the Center for the Study of Globalization and Cultures (CSGC) there.
+Alvin’s research spans across the fields of queer theory, Sinophone studies, Hong Kong literature and cinema, transnational feminism, and the environmental humanities.
+His book Unruly Comparison: Queerness, Hong Kong, and the Sinophone is forthcoming from Duke University Press in Spring 2025.
+Unruly Comparison theorizes Hong Kong as a queer region of racial, gender, and sexual incommensurability, which forms a perverse relationality to the world through asymmetrical comparisons.
+This queer unruly methodology rethinks the stakes of comparison.
+He has published in journals such as Diacritics, Journal of Lesbian Studies, Gender, Place & Culture, Culture, Theory, and Critique, Concentric, Cultural Dynamics, Continuum, JCMS, Journal of Chinese Cinemas, and Interventions and in edited volumes such as Transgender China, Queer Sinophone Cultures, Fredric Jameson and Film Theory, Sinophone Utopias, Queer TV China, and Sinophone Studies Across Disciplines.
 He also coedited the volume Keywords in Queer Sinophone Studies (Routledge, 2020).
-Wong is an associate editor of Journal of Intercultural Studies and co- editor of the HKU Press book series, Entanglements.
+Alvin is the co-editor of the HKU Press book series, Entanglements: Rethinking Comparison in the Long Contemporary.

 Rebecca Ehrenwirth is a Professor of Translation (Chinese-German) at the University of Applied Languages/SDI Munich.
 She holds a Ph.D. in Sinology from Ludwig-Maximilians-University in Munich.
 Rebecca’s research interests include Sinophone Literature, Postcolonial Studies, Queer Film Studies, Contemporary Chinese Art and Film, and Creative Teaching Techniques.
 She is the author of Zeitgenössische sinophone Literatur in Thailand (Contemporary Sinophone Literature from Thailand, Harrassowitz, 2018).